A Novarica Research Partners Program™

 The cloud may appear expensive.
 The cost of providing comparable availability and BCP services should be addressed.

-Insurers who have quantified benefits reported that putting their systems on the cloud have made it significantly simpler to operationalize the cost structure and provide transparency about how money is spent.
+Insurers who have quantified benefits reported that putting their systems on the cloud has made it significantly simpler to operationalize the cost structure and provide transparency about how money is spent.

 Detailed planning and due diligence are required for success